cheat-engine/cheat-engine/trunk/Cheat Engine/release/readme.txt

 Fixed unlabed labels
-Fixed crash when clicking stop when using the debugger to find something Fixed where CE would select invisible entries when multiselecting and press space Loading a table now deleted tables you might have previously defined The autoassembler can now handle $luavar when it's an integer instead of string Fixed break on entry when creating a process
+Fixed crash when clicking stop when using the debugger to find something Fixed where CE would select invisible entries when multiselecting and press space Loading a table now deletes tables you might have previously defined The autoassembler can now handle $luavar when it's an integer instead of string Fixed break on entry when creating a process
 Fixed the stackview in 64-bit ce when targeting a 32-bit program